wsdt/Python_Telegram_Chatbot/README.md

 # Python Chatbot

 Start main.py to use the full functional chatbot in your Telegram app.
-If you search a Home Assistant for your Raspberry Pi or similar, I recommend you to look at this repository: https://github.com/wsdt/Python_HomeAssistant
+If you search for a Home Assistant (e.g. with [offline] voice recognition) for your Raspberry Pi or similar, I recommend you to look at this repository: https://github.com/wsdt/Python_HomeAssistant

 ## Confidential.py
 You will need the CONFIDENTIAL.py file to use this bot.
 For that I provided a CONFIDENTIAL_Template.py-File